Dr Elizabeth Ritchie

 My main research interests lie in the social and cultural history of the early nineteenth-century Highlands, with an especial focus on religion, education, land use, and the family.
-In addition, I am developing a research project on Scottish women emigrants to Canada from 1782-1850.
-I am happy to supervise PhD students in any aspects of the social and cultural history of the Highlands between 1700 and 1900, or in the history of Scottish emigration to North America in that period.
+In addition, I am developing a research project on Scottish emigrant families to Canada from 1782-1850.
+I am happy to supervise PhD students in any aspects of the social and cultural history of the Highlands between 1700 and 1900, or in the history of Scottish emigration in that period.
 I especially enjoy work that involves fieldtrips and collaborating with local schools, organisations and heritage groups.

 'Pregnant emigrants: gender, childbirth and migrant families in rural British North America, 1818-1850', in Alice Glaze et al, Gender and Mobility in Scotland (Guelph, 2017) (forthcoming)

-‘Feeding in the forest: how Scottish settlers learned to raise livestock in the old growth forests of Upper Canada, 1814-1850’ The Agricultural History Review 65 (Spring 2017)
+‘Feeding in the forest: how Scottish settlers learned to raise livestock in the old growth forests of Upper Canada, 1814-1850’ The Agricultural History Review 65 (Spring 2017), pp.

 ‘Cows, sheep and Scots: livestock and immigrant strategies in rural Upper Canada, 1814-1851’ Ontario History 109.1 (Spring 2017), pp. 1-26.